filipo18/uwcisak-filip-unit2/README.md

 1. usnigned int stores values from 0 to 65,535.

-Nov 11
+Traffic lights
 --------
 We crated traffic lights from arduino kit.
 I learned basics of programing arduino in modern C, its not hard to understand and I like functions functionality.
 Prgoraming in bash I repeated coding process for similar things to many times so fuctions are giving me option to have some basics library to make coding faster.
 I like this topic a lot because it combines some basic electro enginering with coding and when you code something you actually get phyisical touchable result, not just program running in you computer.

 ![trafficlights](trafficlights.gif)

-**Fig 6.** First mini arduino project - traffic lights, getting familiar with arduino, getting familiar with concept of ports, learning some bascic coding
+**Fig 7.** First mini arduino project - traffic lights, getting familiar with arduino, getting familiar with concept of ports, learning some bascic coding

-Nov 13
+Counting in binary
 -------
 How to count from 0 to 15 in binary: